-Fast forward to May, 2011, and Jim and Mieke Meyer, Quarq’s founders, officially signed the papers that would make Quarq part of SRAM LLC.
-When the pen was lifted, Jim reached into his backpack and handed over a previously secret power meter prototype.
-A complete departure from previous designs, it would shape the groundbreaking SRAM RED Quarq Power Meter – the first and only power meter in a groupset.
+Fast forward to May 2011, when Jim and Mieke officially signed the papers that would make Quarq part of SRAM LLC.
+When the pen was lifted, Jim reached into his backpack and handed over a previously secret power meter prototype that was a complete departure from previous designs.
+SRAM’s expertise in drivetrain engineering helped deliver the groundbreaking SRAM RED Quarq Power Meter, which remains the first and only power meter in a groupset.

 Read Jim Meyer’s profile from the SRAM 25th Anniversary Milestone Book, published in 2012 (PDF, 25KB).

 Today, Quarq designs and manufactures data and digital technology products for cyclists in every discipline and at all levels of expertise and experience.

 Quarq’s latest power meter platform, DZero, is packed with 10 years of development and 150 documented iterations.
 As Jim Meyer says, “DZero is everything we know how to do in a power meter, done all at once.”
 DZero is named after the DZero detector, which involves an intense search for subatomic clues that could reveal the building blocks of the universe.
 It’s one of the world’s most sensitive and accurate devices — just like Quarq Power Meters.

 Qollector captures GPS and ANT+ data such as power, heart rate, gear selection, altitude, location and speed, and transmits it live over cell networks.
 The companion web platforms, QuarqNet and QuarqRace, share tracking and metrics to smartphones, tablets and computers.
 Qollector was introduced at the 2015 IRONMAN® World Championship in Kailua-Kona, HI. and fans around the world logged on to see the drama of competition unfold in real time.
 In 2016, Qollector tracked under-21, masters and professional racers in mountain biking’s Enduro World Series.